andrewfell/CERC-PIWars2019/Robot V2/RobotV2.md

 Input 2       | Left motor          | 7
 Input 3       | Right motor         | 21
 Input 4       | Right motor         | 20

+The GPIOZERO library is most useful for what we need (https://gpiozero.readthedocs.io/en/stable/index.html).
+Install this onto your RPI aacording to this page: https://gpiozero.readthedocs.io/en/stable/installing.html

+Recommend starting with driving your robot's motors.
+Use the